pantheon-systems/documentation/source/docs/articles/local/refreshing-dns-records-on-your-local-machine.md

 ---
 title: Refreshing DNS Records on Your Local Machine
-description: Flush your DNS cache to clear and update the data.
+description: Flush your DNS cache to clear and update the data on your Pantheon site.
 category:
   - developing
 keywords: dns, dns records, cache, clush dns cache